 Manual installation is the traditional and most common way to install Facebook’s tracking pixel.
 When you’re on the Pixel page in the Ads Manager, you’ll see the option to “Finish Setting Up Pixel” if it’s not installed yet.
 Click this.

 You’ll install it into the header of every individual page on your site that you want to track.

 When you click to your site get behind the scenes and, go to each page’s code.
-You’ll then install the pixel in the following location:

-Installation with Pixel Caffeine
+Installation With Pixel Caffeine

 This tool will help you to create laser-focused custom audiences like you wouldn’t even believe.
 You can read more about that here or click on the image below and watch a video.

 Before using any of the features, you’ll connect through your Facebook account.
 This is a one-step process giving Pixel Caffeine access to your Facebook Ads accounts.

 Back on the Pixel Caffeine dashboard (located within your WordPress plugins), you’ll choose which Ad account you want to connect for this particular site and which pixel ID you want to use.

-That’s it!
-Once you hit ok, your pixel is installed.
-In the sections below, you can set advanced options like custom events and choosing to delay pixel firing by a custom number of seconds.
+As you can see in the screenshot below, you can also set advanced options (like custom events) and choosing to delay pixel firing by a custom number of seconds.

-Installing Facebook’s Tracking Pixel in Shopify
+Installing Facebook Pixel in Shopify

 Have a Shopify store you want to install the tracking pixel on?
 This is actually pretty easy.

 This can be found on the main Pixel Page, under the pixel’s name.

 Once there, navigate to Preferences, located towards the very bottom of “Sales Channels”.

-All you have to do know is paste the pixel ID that you’ve already copied from Facebook right into this box, and you’re set.
+All you have to do know is paste the pixel ID that you’ve already copied from Facebook right into this box:

-How to Add Events to Your Pixel
+How to Add Events to Your Facebook Pixel

-The event options you have include:
+The event options that you have available now include:

 - Add payment info